kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/README.md

 2. [Functions, Methods, and Interfaces in Go](./Functions,%20Methods,%20and%20Interfaces%20in%20Go)
 3. [Concurrency in Go](./Concurrency%20in%20Go)

 (Interestingly enough the logos of the courses suggest that the specialization might have been planned to be a 4 course specialization.
-It indeed consists only of these 3 courses.)
+It indeed consists these 3 courses only.)

 ## Personal impressions